Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: Introduction

+We demonstrate efficient Bayesian 3D FWI and an approach to analyse different prior hypotheses.
+The novel contributions of this work can be summarised as follows: \begin{enumerate} \item We show Bayesian 3D FWI with substantially improved efficiency compared to previous methods.
+The improvement is attributed to the use of a recently introduced variational method: physically structured variational inference \cite[PSVI: ][]{zhao2024physically}, which has proven to provide relatively accurate inversion results including uncertainty estimates at greatly reduced computational cost in 2D FWI problems.
+Our experiment demonstrates that with PSVI, fully nolinear 3D Bayesian FWI can be solved using only an order of magnitude more computation than traditional, deterministic FWI.
+To further improve the accuracy of the 3D FWI results reported in previous studies, we use a multiscale inversion strategy \cite{bunks1995multiscale} by performing Bayesian FWI in three frequency bands using relatively low, intermediate, then high frequency data in an attempt to reduce cycle skipping.

+\item To analyse, test and potentially select between different prior hypotheses, we apply a variational prior replacement (VPR) methodology \cite{zhao2024variational} to obtain inversion results corresponding to different prior pdf's at negligible additional computational cost.
+We compare VPR results with those obtained from independent Bayesian inversion, and find that VPR can not provide perfect estimates of posterior uncertainties due to the extreme complexity of this 3D FWI problem.
+We therefore introduce a method to fine tune the VPR results with a small amount of extra computation, which improves the results significantly.

+\item We use the posterior pdf's obtained using different prior distributions to construct a so-called \textit{Bayesian L-curve}, from which we analyse different prior assumptions, and select one optimal choice among different hypotheses. \end{enumerate}

-In what follows we first summarize methods, then present 3D FWI results.
-We compare inversion results obtained using different prior hypotheses by building \textit{Bayesian L-curves}, then discuss implications of this work and draw conclusions.
+In the next section we summarise the methods deployed in this study.
+Next, we apply PSVI to 3D FWI and compare the inversion results with those from other variational and Monte Carlo methods, from which we identify two potential problems that affect the inversion accuracy.
+We then show how these issues can be addressed and present improved inversion results.
+In addition, we compare inversion results obtained using different prior hypotheses by building a \textit{Bayesian L-curve}.
+Finally, we discuss implications of this work and draw conclusions.